WhereGroup/qgis_mofa4q_profile/README.md

     - Rotation of the print frame
     - Export as PDF or direct print to the printer
 - Add annotations/notes
-- Using a geodata sync tool to update the geodata
+- Using a geodata synctool to update the geodata

 ## Installation MoFa4Q
 The installation can be done with MoFa4Q-Installer (see https://github.com/WhereGroup/qgis_mofa4q_installer)

 ## Data structure
-* Public geopackages (and their QLR files) are imported by the Synch-tool under the folder geopackages/public The sequence_qlr.yml file is also imported
+* Public geopackages (and their QLR files) are imported by the synctool under the folder geopackages/public The sequence_qlr.yml file is also imported
 * Private geopackages are imported by the user (via the application) under geopackages/private
 * The geopackage from the search remains as it was before (imported under geopackages/search)